Shagshag/prestashop-documentation/ProductCore.md

 Since 1.5, this method only permit to add/remove available quantities of the current product in the current shop

 * Visibility: **public**
-* This method is defined in classes\Product.php line 4913
+* This method is defined in [classes/Product.php line 4913](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Product.php#4913)

 #### Arguments